-What was the experience like in the cast of the Shrek UK Tour?
+What was the experience like in the cast of the Shrek the Musical UK Tour?

 That was an amazing experience.
 Shrek was a really long tour for me, I was cast in the ensemble and I was first cover Teen Fiona and I was a rat, a blind mouse, a happy villager, Little Red Riding Hood and a Duloc doll.
 It was a real challenge because I never saw myself as a dancer but I was very physically fit after that.
 It’s an amazing show, it’s so fun but also really hard, it’s probably one of the hardest shows I’ve ever done because it required a lot of energy.
 I think it’s a fab show because the music is wonderful and it’s so satisfying to perform.
 It’s great for the kids but there is so much for the adults in the audience as well.

 I did a year as ensemble and then I got to audition for Fiona and I got it and that was a massive turning point for me and it was a dream come true – who doesn’t want to play a princess?!
 It was great fun, I had such a laugh and it was an amazing job.
 It’s such a good piece, it’s really funny and it’s an absolute ball of a show to be a part of.
 Shrek’s just finished another tour but I hope it comes back again soon.